My approach to individual and couples counselling

-When the Coronavirus pandemic hit I wanted to do something to support young families in lockdown together, so I released the online course Love in Lockdown which is still available and recommended to any couple who finds themselves getting into conflict when under stress.
+When the Coronavirus pandemic hit I wanted to do something to support young families in lockdown together, so I released the online course Love in Lockdown.
+This self-paced course is still available, and recommended to anyone who finds themselves getting into conflict when under stress.

 2019 – Certificate in Emotionally Focussed Couple Therapy, EFT International School

 2017-2018 – Certificate in Clinical Supervison, The Rock Clinic